District Arts Coordinator Grants

 About This Grant

-The purpose of the District Arts Coordinator Grant from the South Carolina Arts Commission (SCAC) is to support school districts in establishing or expanding the role of the district arts coordinator to ensure the development and/or implementation of a rigorous arts learning strategic plan.
+This grant supports school districts in establishing or expanding the role of the district arts coordinator to ensure the development and/or implementation of a rigorous district arts learning strategic plan.

 How to Apply